collidoscope/collidoscope.github.com/_posts/blog/2013-06-09-introducing-ecpo.md

 sharing: "true"
 ---

-## Introducing ECPO - Enenumeration and Chronology of Periodicals Ontology
+## Introducing ECPO - Enumeration and Chronology of Periodicals Ontology

-After I took some responsibility for a [KIM](http://www.kim-forum.org/ "Kompetenzzentrum Interoperable Metadaten") working group ["Bestandsdaten"](https://wiki.dnb.de/display/DINIAGKIM/Bestandsdaten+Gruppe "KIM group Bestandsdaten")
+After I took some responsibility for a [KIM](http://www.kim-forum.org/ "Kompetenzzentrum Interoperable Metadaten") working group ["Bestandsdaten"](https://wiki.dnb.de/display/DINIAGKIM/Bestandsdaten+Gruppe "KIM group Bestandsdaten") I pushed myself to publish the ontology I was working (more thinking than working) on some time.